 When you have grown a herb garden, you are naturally keen to use your produce to make those long lazy afternoons around a grazing table memorable and what better way to use up your homegrown coriander, mint and a lemon from the home orchard than for this recipe.

-We all know about pesto made with basil and pine nuts but coriander (cilantro) with cashew nuts makes a delicious pesto to be served on an antipasto board with a variety of cheeses, dips, homemade bread and delicious goodies like caramelized onions (link to caramelized onion recipe) and roasted red peppers (link to roasted red pepper recipe), nuts and grapes, plus a glass of red wine!
+We all know about pesto made with basil and pine nuts, but coriander (cilantro) with cashew nuts makes a delicious pesto to be served on an antipasto board with a variety of cheeses, dips, homemade bread and delicious goodies like caramelized onions and roasted red peppers, nuts and grapes, plus a glass of red wine!

 Coriander Pesto Recipe